 - An ongoing inability to identify (much less grieve) the loss.

 - An ongoing inability to come to peace with God, herself, and others impacted by the pregnancy and abortion decision.

-Point her to more help.
-Call our Counseling staff for a free over-the-phone consultation.
+- Point her to more help.
+She can call our Counseling staff for a free over-the-phone consultation.
 They’d be more than happy to speak with your friend whenever she feels ready – and they can give her a list of professional counselors in her area.